wildfly/quickstart/kitchensink-jsp/README.md

 This project is setup to allow you to create a compliant Java EE 6 application using *JSP 2.0* *EL 2.0* *JSTL 1.2* *CDI 1.0*, *EJB 3.1*, *JPA 2.0* and Bean Validation 1.0.

-This project rebuilds the presentation tier of the `kitchensink` quickstart using JSP and JSTL instead of JSF features.
+This project recreates the presentation tier of the `kitchensink` quickstart using JSP and JSTL instead of JSF features.
 It reuses all other components from the Member Registration template.
 It also reuses the persistence unit and some sample persistence and transaction code to help you with database access in enterprise Java.

 System requirements
 -------------------